AnuravModak/SAP/README.md

-Please Open the Amazon_reviews.ipynb file to check the result of the analysis and output of the Machine Learning Model.
+Please Open the SAP_NLP.ipynb file to check the result of the analysis and output of the Machine Learning Model.